Pointe de Chalune à partir de la Chèvrerie

 From (8) to (S/E) Green difficulty

-An easy-to-drive road is followed to the starting point.
+An easy, vehicle-accessible track is followed back to the starting point.

 Reviews and comments